 The power factor in these load banks is either leading or lagging.
 Based on that, you can divide it into two types:

 As the name suggests, these use inductive loads or lagging power factors.
 It means the current is lagging behind the voltage.
-It has an iron-core as a reactive element that generates a lagging power load or PF less than unity.
+It has an iron-core reactive element that generates a lagging power load or PF less than unity.
 In this, the test bank converts the electrical energy into magnetic fields.
-Unlike resistive load banks which can test up to 100% capacity, the inductor reactive load banks can test up to only 75% of its capacity.
+Unlike resistive load banks, which can test up to 100% capacity, the inductor reactive load banks can test up to only 75% of its power.
 You can use this type for military applications and OEM testing.

 The working of the capacitive bank is also the same as that of the inductive one.
 However, the only difference is that it creates leading power loads.
-Thus, you can provide a reactive power source to the system.
-This load mimics some non-linear and electronic loads.
-In an engine generator, you can check how much current converts into useful output with the help of this load bank.
+Thus, you can provide a reactive power source to the system, and this load mimics some non-linear and electronic loads.
+In an engine generator, you can check how much current converts into sound output with the help of this load bank.
 You can use this to test motor-driven devices, capacitors, and transformers.